Zialus/picard/ASSO-DOCS/Relatorio1.md

 This Project does not use the Github [Issues](https://github.com/features#issues) functionality, instead Musicbrainz uses it's own [bug tracker](http://tickets.musicbrainz.org/) which uses the software [JIRA Software](https://www.atlassian.com/software/jira)

+Aside from collecting bugs to fix, the developers seem to use the Issues infrastructure as a way to track which feautures will be implemented next and by whom.
+They tag those new feature with the particular version that should have them implemented.

 ![](issues-history.PNG)